AUTHORS’ |

 After a public relations career that spanned more than thirty-five years − primarily as a speechwriter, Mel retired from corporate life.
 Although he continued to work as a P.R consultant, he returned to his first love: fiction.
 In 2005, a collection of his short stories was published by the Sunstone Press:"

 The Terminal Project and Other Voyages of Discovery".
-His first novel, "The Wingthorn Rose", a story of transgression, redemption and the power of love, is scheduled for publication in September 2008.His first play," Home Bodies", was written after the short stories and before the novel.
+His first novel, "The Wingthorn Rose", a story of transgression, redemption and the power of love, was published in September 2008, and a second book, "The Food of Love and Other Tales of Lovers, Dreamers and Schemers" in August 2014.His first play," Home Bodies", was written after the short stories and before the first novel.
 In October 2006, he found the Moving Parts reading of the play a valuable learning experience.
 The audience, as well as the actors themselves, provided insightful, substantive comments that helped him rewrite the play, clarifying the motivation of the characters and creating a stronger dramatic framework.
 The play was recently analysed by the Bloomington Playwrights Project at the University of Indiana, inspiring further improvements which Mel brought to a second reading at Moving Parts in September 2009. |

 Mose Hayward